 Ask yourself: Are you selling because the stock is in a strong uptrend (but you’re concerned it will pull back)?
 If so, is there sufficient support to allow you to get back in comfortably?
 If the market continues higher, at what price would it be worthwhile to re-enter your original position?

 9. Put the Odds in Your Favor

-Sometimes market conditions make this difficult.
+Market conditions can make this difficult.
 For example, toward the end of a large move in the overall market, a large part of the gain or decline in a stock may have already taken place.
-If possible, however, I seek to find set-ups where I can meaningfully set a stop loss of 8% in order to capture a profit of 16%.
-When I cannot find those opportunities, I then look for potential 12% gains while risking just 8%.
+If possible, however, seek to find set-ups where you can meaningfully set a stop loss of 8% in order to capture a profit of 16%.
+If you can’t find those opportunities, look for potential 12% gains while risking just 8%.

-A final word on targets.
-A swing trader should always assess and reassess the chart.
-In many cases, you may need to take profits before your target is hit.
-On the other hand, if your analysis leads you to conclude that your target will be exceeded, then you may want to raise that target.
-The key to trading success, as many successful traders have proclaimed, is to cut losses short and let profits run.
-Unfortunately, many untrained swing traders instead let losses run and cut profits short.
+If your analysis leads you to believe that your target will be exceeded, you may want to raise that target.
+The key to trading success – as many successful traders have proclaimed – is to cut losses short and let profits run.
+Unfortunately, many untrained swing traders let losses run and cut their profits short.

 10. Integrate Fundamentals into Your Technical Analysis

-Day traders in positions for 15 minutes to an hour have little need for fundamentals.
-Swing traders, on the other hand, may often hold positions for several days to several weeks.
-As such, they can greatly benefit from a better understanding of each company's fundamental, inherent value.
-Look at measures such as the PEG ratio to help determine value.
+As such, they can greatly benefit from a better understanding of each company's fundamental, inherent value using measures such as the PEG ratio to help determine value.

-Having said that, I always try to treat bad trades as a learning experience.
-Was there something I didn't see on the chart that I should have?
-Did I enter the trade too late?
-Set my stop too close?
-The winning trader is rsi persistence: the commitment to getting better and better through time.
+Always treat bad trades as a learning experience.
+Was there something you didn't see on the chart that you should have?
+Did you enter the trade too late or set your stop too close?
+The winning trader is committed to improving over time.